websense/csselora/README.md

 # csselora
-Lora project code for arduino and Lora shield
+TTN Lora project code for arduino and Lora shield